nabeelmumtaz92/ReturnIt/mobile-driver-app/app-store-submission-guide.md

 DRIVER BENEFITS:
 • Competitive 70% earnings share on all deliveries
 • Flexible scheduling - work when you want, where you want
-• Professional logistics network with reliable opportunities
+• Returnly logistics network with reliable opportunities
 • Instant payment processing through Stripe Connect
 • Comprehensive driver support and training resources
 • Performance bonuses and incentive programs

 PERFECT FOR:
 - Independent contractors seeking reliable delivery work
-- Professional drivers wanting flexible schedules
+- Drivers wanting flexible schedules
 - Anyone looking to earn extra income with delivery services
 - Experienced logistics professionals

-Returnly connects customers needing returns, exchanges, and deliveries with professional drivers.
+Returnly connects customers needing returns, exchanges, and deliveries with drivers in the Returnly Driver Program.
 Our platform handles everything from pickup scheduling to payment processing, so drivers can focus on what they do best - delivering excellent service.

-Download Returnly Driver today and start your professional delivery career with one of the fastest-growing logistics platforms!
+Download Returnly Driver today and start your delivery career with the Returnly Driver Program!

 Requirements:
 - Valid driver's license